 The principal assumption underlying the estimation of liabilities is that the Company's future claims development will follow a similar pattern to past claims development experience.
 This includes assumptions in respect of average claims costs, claims handling cost and claims numbers for each accident year.
 Additional qualitative judgments are used to assess the extent to which past trends may not apply in the future, for example isolated occurrence of large claims as well as internal factors such as portfolio mix, policy conditions and claims handling procedures.
-Judgment is further used to assess the extent to which external factors may affect the estimates, such as the impact of COVID-19 pandemic.
+Judgment is further used to assess the extent to which external factors may affect the estimates, such as the impact of COVID-19 pandemic and Malaysia's flood event that occurred on December 2021 in which the Company relied on latest reported claims data.